-Our Farm and Forest program is a drop off program for 3-8 yr. olds, designed to let children experience nature through play and foster their excitement in the natural world.
+Our Farm and Forest program is a drop off program for 3yrs olds to Kindergarten age, designed to let children experience nature through play and foster their excitement in the natural world.
 When children are allowed to “just” play in nature, deep learning takes place in the areas of ecology, biology, botany, math, physics, literacy, language and engineering.
 In addition, our Farm & Forest Cubs ethos emphasizes social and emotional development, as well as cooperation, teamwork, kindness, compassion and empathy.

 - Children must be toilet trained and bring their own snack.

 - Children will spend all of their time outdoors, with the exception of extreme weather, therefore appropriate clothing and spare sets are essential.

 We will take children’s temperature each morning.
 Any child (or staff member) with a temperate greater than 100 will not be able to attend.

 - Sanitize and wash hands frequently

 - Avoid touching eyes, nose, or mouth with unwashed hands.

 - Cover cough and sneeze into the elbow.

 Consistent with public guidelines – if your child or family member has symptoms of any illness then they may not attend Cubs sessions.
 Calleva employees will monitor their own health closely & stay at home if they are sick.